-There are people in this world who are great at pitching and people who simply aren’t.
+There are people in this world who are great at pitching and people that simply aren’t.

 Another tidbit – your startup’s Co-founder or CEO probably wasn’t great either.